As a consumer, you won’t be happy to pay extra charges for the product that you could’ve gotten for a much cheaper amount.

 Consider how simple it is to place an order on Amazon.
 Most online customers already have their shipping/billing information saved, are enrolled in a loyalty program, and have no concerns about how their preferred stores would conduct the business relationship.

-Consider the difference between starting order with a D2C brand and starting order with a traditional brand.
+Consider the difference between starting an order with a D2C brand and starting an order with a traditional brand.
 You have no idea how they will serve you, if their orders will be timely and precise, or even how they will protect your sensitive information.

 6. Omnichannel shopping experience

 In the 21st century, with the advancing technology customers expect a lot from the brands trying to serve them.
 Having an online store or physical store is not enough.
 Customers expect you to take orders from every channel possible, like social media.

 Managing all the channels simultaneously and taking orders can be challenging for D2C oriented businesses as they already have a lot on their plate.

 Companies with extremely strong omnichannel customer engagement retain on average 89% of their customers, compared to 33% for companies with weak omnichannel customer engagement.

 Examples of D2C brands